-This project links directly with the Small Mammal Conservation Project through its targeted research assessing the diet of feral cats and foxes in the Otway Ranges, the potential of mesopredator release in the Eastern Otways and the installation and operationalisation of artificial refuges post-fire.
-Conservation Ecology Centre (CEC) and Barbara Wilson Pty.
-Ltd. are represented on both project delivery teams.
+Funding from the Rewilding project also contributed to assessing the diet of feral cats and foxes in the Otway Ranges, the potential of mesopredator release in the Eastern Otways and the installation and operationalisation of artificial habitat refuges for wildlife to use post-fire.

-The Australian Government’s Wild Otway initiative is a three-year $6m commitment towards threatened species management and pest animal control in the greater Otway’s region.
-The Initiative includes the delivery of a broad and inclusive environmental community grants program and five commissioned sub-projects, which include pig and deer eradication, fox and cat management, Phytophthora (a plant pathogen) management, small mammal conservation and rewilding in the Otways.
+The Australian Government’s Wild Otway initiative was a three-year $6m commitment to threatened species management and pest animal control in the greater Otways region that ran from 2020-2023.
+The Initiative delivered a Community Environment Grants Program and five commissioned sub-projects - pig and deer eradication, fox and cat management, Phytophthora dieback disease management, small mammal conservation and a rewilding project exploring the feasibility of translocations and reintroductions as conservation measures for threatened mammals in the region.

-The project area for the initiative covers the area from Jan Juc/Bells Beach to Peterborough, and the Great Otway National Park and hinterlands (Otways Region) in South West Victoria.
+The project area for the initiative covered the area from Jan Juc/Bells Beach to Peterborough, and the Great Otway National Park and hinterlands (Otways Region) in South West Victoria.

-The initiative will be delivered in the Greater Otways region of Victoria over the next three years to June 2023.
+The initiative was delivered in the Greater Otways region of Victoria from 2020-2023.

-This project is funded by the Australian Government.
-This project will run until 2023.
+This project was funded by the Australian Government.
+This project ran from 2020-2023.

 64 Dennis Street, Colac VIC 3250